Patty's Pampered Pet Sitting has long supported adoption efforts.

 The following scenario involves the first pet Patty took care of professionally; an Irish Setter hearing guide dog:

 "On one occasion a fire started across the street from my residence.
 There was no way for me to drive the thirty miles home before the fire consumed the area.
 Upon learning that my neighborhood was being evacuated, Patty left to rescue her charge from certain death.
 Unable to drive within three miles of the fire, she went on foot until she was able to release my dog and get him to safety." -Beverly Barger

 Patty's Pampered Pet Sitting has long been involved in both the handling and aftermath of crises.
 For one, hurricanes represent a serious threat to customers with both their pets and homes.
 One of Patty's tag lines became necessary: "don't panic until I tell you to panic."

-In 1999, with the formation of Hurricane Floyd (which was originally intended as a tropical storm and quickly threatened Floridan three times) Patty tracked 23 miles one-way three times a day for almost a week because the pet parents refused to allow the pets to be brought to her home.
+In 1999, with the formation of Hurricane Floyd (which was originally intended as a tropical storm and quickly threatened Florida three times) Patty tracked 23 miles one-way three times a day for almost a week because one home with pet parents refused to allow the pets to be brought to her home.
 It was advised that the pet parents not return sooner, because the roads were so treacherous.
 The car was required to be parked a few streets over, and it became necessary to go by foot.

 ALL of the hurricanes required preparations at the customer homes;